Nocheto Help (3.X.X)

 If you use 127.0.0.1 as <address>, only clients running on the same computer

-as nocheto will be able to connect to it.
+as nocheto will be able to connect.

 If you use 0.0.0.0 as <address>, clients can connect through any of your